Deep Graph Anomaly Detection: A Survey and New Perspectives: GNN Backbone Design

 \textbf{Assumption.} The GAD methods in this line assume that the connected instances from the same class in graphs have similar characteristics, from which we can perform feature aggregation to obtain discriminative normality/abnormality patterns.

 A widely-used FAG mechanism is as follows \cite{kipf2016semi}:

 where ${\bf{h}}_i^{(l)}$ is the feature representation of instance $i$ in the $l$-th layer, $\sigma$ is an activation function, and ${\bf{W}}^{(l)}$ is the training parameters in the $l$-th layer.
-The graph instance $o_i$ is often set as a node $v_i$, and $\mathcal{N}_i$ is typically the 1-hop neighborhood of the node $v_i$.
+The graph instance $o_i$ is often set as a node $v_i$, and $\mathcal{N}_i$ is typically the 1-hop neighborhood of the node $v_i$. $\text{AGG}(\cdot)$ is implemented using sum or mean aggregation, which sums or averages the representations of neighbor features.
+More advanced aggregation methods, such as attention-based aggregation \cite{fan2020anomalydae} and LSTM \cite{zheng2019one}, are also widely used.
 However, due to the oversmoothing representation issue (\textbf{C1} in Sec.~\ref{subsec:challenges}) , directly applying such neighborhood aggregation mechanism can largely reduce the discriminability of of graph anomalies, especially for those whose abnormal behaviors are subtle (\textbf{C3} in Sec.~\ref{subsec:challenges}).
 Therefore, a variety of methods were proposed to enforce distinguishable representations for normal and abnormal graph instances throughout a number of feature aggregation iterations.
 These methods can be summarized via the following principled framework:

 where $\Phi(\cdot)$ and $\Psi(\cdot)$ represent a filtering function on the neighborhood set $\mathcal N$ and an edge synthesizer on the full node set $\mathcal V$, respectively.
 Depending on how the methods specify the $\Phi$ or $\Psi$ function, we further categorize them into two fine-grained groups -- hard/soft edge selection and edge synthesis -- to gain better insights into these existing methods.